Water

 Water desalination

-Water is abundant, but people can’t drink salt water.
-Nearly a quarter of a billion people in the world rely on desalination.
-There are several ways to remove salt from water: reverse osmosis and distillation being the most common.
+Water is abundant, but people can’t drink saltwater.
+Nearly a quarter of a billion people worldwide rely on desalination.
+There are several methods for removing salt from water, with reverse osmosis and distillation being the most common.
 But they require large amounts of heat.

-As the nuclear technology develops, the cost could come down to the point where it is practical in developing countries, where people are particularly vulnerable to water scarcity.
+As nuclear technology develops, the cost could decrease to the point where it becomes practical in developing countries, where people are particularly vulnerable to water scarcity.

 Cleaning dye-contaminated water

-The textile industry produces a vast amount of water pollution, estimated at 20 per cent of the world’s total.
-Traditional methods of purifying water do not remove many of the harmful chemicals from dying clothes.
+The textile industry generates a substantial amount of water pollution, accounting for approximately 20 percent of the world’s total.
+Traditional methods of purifying water often fail to remove many of the harmful chemicals from the water used in the dying process of clothes.

 An electron beam, generated by nuclear processes, can break down the tougher chemical bonds in water impurities.
-This leaves smaller impurities that can be more readily removed.
+This leaves more minor impurities that can be more readily removed.
 In 2017, China opened its first radiation-based water-treatment plant.